fastapi/typer/docs/tutorial/terminating.md

 </div>

 !!! tip
-    The error code might be used by other programs (for example a Bash script) that execute with your CLI program.
+    The error code might be used by other programs (for example a Bash script) that execute your CLI program.

 ## Abort